Mostafa-Khab/graph-calc/README.md

 - you need my graphics project [https://github.com/Mostafa-Khab/gfx-project.git](https://github.com/Mostafa-Khab/gfx-project.git) which depends on opengl, glfw.
 - after compiling both gfx-project repo and this one. you can draw whatever function you want. if you modified this function. recompile libplug.so, and press R simply.

-### NOTE:
-- this project only works for linux. hot-reloading isn't available using windows. (because I lack experience with WIN32 api also POSIX as well) but I was able to achieve hot-reload for linux this time.

 ### More than one function?
 - you can have more than one function. add the function in src/plug.hpp in LIST_OF_FUNCS in PLUG_FUNC, then define the function in src/plug.cpp. recompile the program and now you can see this function. don't forget to